victorfleite/wwalerts-backend/README.md

 ## HISTORY

-I decided to create this project to help people to acelerate the proccess to create application and services/api rest in the same project.
+I decided to create this project to help people to accelerate the proccess to create application and services/api rest in the same project.

 ## CREDITS